chamberlainpi/AIRFileSave/README.md

 ![How it works](https://raw.githubusercontent.com/bigp/AIRFileSave/master/images/afs_how_it_works.png)

-You ask: "If this is using LocalConnections, do I need to setup the client LocalConnection to communicate with the AIR app?" - No worries!
+You ask: "**If this is using LocalConnections, do I need to setup the client LocalConnection to communicate with the AIR app?**" - No worries!
 You don't have to setup a bunch of cumbersome LocalConnection details yourself in your project!
 This is handled for you in the client SWC, which you can create from the AIR app directly:

 ![How it works](https://raw.githubusercontent.com/bigp/AIRFileSave/master/images/afs_how_it_looks.png)